bnhmn/docs/grafana/README.md

 - **prometheus**: The Prometheus instance itself running inside the Docker container.
 - **spring-boot**: A Spring Boot application running on the host machine outside of Docker.

+## Grafana Configuration

+The connection from Grafana to Prometheus is configured in file [grafana-datasource.yml](./grafana-datasource.yml).